Globus (band): Return

+A fifth studio album, Every End a Whispered Start, was premiered on YouTube on August 25, 2026, in advance of the album's full release on September 25.
+The album's production was accompanied by "Inside the Sound," a behind-the-scenes documentary series of 10 episodes.

 Musical style

 Globus is considered to have been a pioneer of the then relatively young Epic Music genre.
 As a result, their musical style range from orchestral arrangements to symphonic rock with elements of world music and symphonic metal.
+Many tracks are based on orchestral source tracks from the Immediate Music library, layering rock elements over reworked arrangements.

 Some of their compositions have been used as trailer music, such as Preliator, which was featured in the trailers for Spider-Man 2 and The Dukes of Hazzard as well as the "Epic" promo for PlayStation Move.
 A portion of their Epicon "Preliator" track was used for the final sinking of the Japanese warship "Yamato" feature (2005).